allenai/HyBayes/README.md

 If you want to learn about the concepts discusssed here, refer to the paper below.

 ## License
-This code is published under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
+This code is published under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 ## Citation